Weather chief: Ukraine war may be 'blessing' for climate - NewsBreak

 Taalas acknowledged that the war in Ukraine has been a “shock for the European energy sector,” and has prompted an upturn in the use of fossil energies.

-“From the five- to 10-year timescale, it’s clear that this war in Ukraine will speed up our consumption of fossil energy, and it’s speeding up this green transition,” Taalas said.
+“From the five- to 10-year timescale, it’s clear that the war in Ukraine will speed up our consumption of fossil energy."
+In the longer term, though, "it’s speeding up this green transition,” Taalas said.

 "So from climate perspective, the war in Ukraine may be seen as a blessing,” Taalas added.